electrone901/NFT-Cat-Passport/README.md

 NFT Pixels application makes use of the following software:

 NFTStorage: the data is stored on NFTStorage IPFS, the generated hash (CID) will be used to view the details and to retrieve the NFT.

+- IPFS to stora NFTs
+- ​​ NFTPort for multi-chain NFT minting, and data transparency such as  distributing rewards and minting the NFT.
+-  Unlock for giving the user access to exclusive content

 #Cat Passport Maker Repo